jonathondilworth/detailed-plutus-lecture-notes/3-Lecture-Three.md

-# 3. Lecture Three: Introduction
+# 3. Lecture Three: Introduction (In Progress - currently in random note form!)

+*I take notes whilst listing to the lectures and doing the exercises / homeworks, then I format them nicely.*

+**This Document Is Under Construction!**

 in order to unloc a script address - Tx to run - 3 paras: datum, redeemer, context